xan105/CnC-Online/README.md

 This project provides a patch through DLL injection to restore online play features in games such as *Red Alert 3* using the [Revora/CnC-Online](https://cnc-online.net/en/) server.
 It serves as an alternative to the official CnC-Online launcher which use EasyHook for the patching process.

+I'm open sourcing this solution to share the knowledge and hopefully helping others to build alternative solution to restore online play for these classic games.

-This patch is designed to work with my [RA3.exe re-implementation / alternative](https://github.com/xan105/RA3-Launcher), but it can also be used with any DLL injection tool of your choice.
+This patch is designed to work with my [RA3.exe re-implementation / alternative](https://github.com/xan105/RA3-Launcher) first and foremost, but it can also be used with any DLL injection tool of your choice.

 > [!NOTE]
-> Although this patch should technically be compatible with the other supported games, testing has been limited to *Red Alert 3*, which is the primary focus of this project.
+> This patch was mainly tested with Red Alert 3, which is the primary focus of this project, but it works just fine with the other games supported by Revora/CnC-Online.

+## Usage

+You need a DLL injector, I'm sure a quick google search will find you plenty on GitHub.<br />
+🐧 Linux: the classic method of using `createRemoteThread()` + `LoadLibrary()` from `Kernel32` works under Wine/Proton.

+You need to inject the DLL into the game process and **not** the launcher.

+Example:

+- Red Alert 3:
+    + Exec = `RA3.exe` ❌ -> `Data\ra3_1.12.game` ✔️
+    + Args = `-config "%GAMEDIR%\RA3_english_1.12.SkuDef"`
+- C&C3 Kane's Wrath:
+    + Exec = `CNC3EP1.exe` ❌ -> `RetailExe\1.2\cnc3ep1.dat` ✔️
+    + Args = `-config "%GAMEDIR%\CNC3EP1_english_1.2.SkuDef"`
+- Zero Hour:
+    + Exec = `Generals.exe` ❌ -> `game.dat` ✔️

 ## How does it work ?

 Upon injection into the game process, the patch DLL performs the following actions:

-- Find and replace the original EA public key with the CnC-Online key.
+- Find and replace the original EA public key with the CnC-Online key (if any).
 - Hook _ws2_32_ (winsock2) `send()` and `gethostbyname()` Win32 API calls to redirect them to the CnC Online GameSpy server emulation service.

 <p align="center">